Take out a loan to start a coworking space

 • Equity capital from business angels or venture capital.

-2. Bank Deposits and Securities: Equity of 15 to 20 per cent of the loan amount is often expected.
+2. Bank deposits and securities: Equity of 15 to 20 per cent of the loan amount is often expected.

-An approved loan is just the beginning; protecting your new business is equally important.
-An employer's liability insurance is the absolute foundation and covers third-party personal injury and property damage.
-The costs for this start at around 250 Euros per year.
-Such an affordable employer’s liability insurance is a small investment with a big impact.
+An approved loan is only the beginning; protecting your new business is just as important.
+Public liability insurance is the absolute foundation and covers third-party personal injury and property damage.
+Costs start at around €250 per year.
+Such affordable public liability insurance is a small investment with a big impact.

-Additionally, contents insurance (often referred to as inventory insurance) is essential.
-It protects your expensive equipment against damage from fire, water, or burglary.
-Consider that the IT infrastructure alone can quickly reach a value of over 10,000 Euros.
-A loss of rent insurance can also protect you if your premises become temporarily unusable due to damage.
-As a digital insurance portal, nextsure supports you in finding the right and affordable insurance solutions for your project.
-With the right protection, you can focus on the final step: the loan application.
+In addition, contents insurance (often also referred to as inventory insurance) is essential.
+It protects your expensive equipment against damage caused by fire, water or burglary.
+Bear in mind that IT infrastructure alone can quickly reach a value of over €10,000.
+Loss of rent insurance can also protect you if your premises are temporarily unusable due to damage.
+As a digital insurance portal, nextsure helps you find the right and affordable protection solutions for your project.
+With the right cover, you can focus on the final step: the loan application.

 FAQ